JOSE JOAN MORALES | AI Transformation Strategist

 AI GOVERNANCE

 The Liquidation Fallacy: When the C-Suite looks to cut overhead, the Scrum Master is often the first target for elimination.
 This is a dangerous, short-sighted calculation.
-However, McKinsey research confirms that the “combination of AI solutions alongside human judgment” creates real “Hybrid Intelligence” capabilities, with the potential to automate up to 70% of work activities.
+McKinsey research confirms that the “combination of AI solutions alongside human judgment” creates real “Hybrid Intelligence” capabilities, with the potential to automate up to 70% of work activities.

 The visualization below maps this critical evolution: the fusion of organic System 2 judgment with Agentic AI to produce the three pillars of the new mandate.